Atiam/React-portfolio/README.md

 - [Illustration](#illustration)

   ## Usage
-Employer looking for candidates with experience building single-page applications, WANT to view a potential employee's deployed React portfolio of work samples SO THAT their can assess whether they're a good candidate for an open position
+This app can we used by the Employer looking for candidates with experience building single-page applications.
+They can view a potential employee's deployed React portfolio of work samples.
+This will help them assess whether they're a good candidate for an open position.

   ## License